yipmunallen/fourth-milestone-project/README.md

 *Blog*

+1. See previous comments on blog posts so that I can see other user's thoughts
 1. Leave comments on blog posts so that I engage with the store owners and other customers

 ### Design